nooneswarup/nooneswarup.github.io/_posts/2025-06-15-on-understanding-applying-to-jobs.md

 categories: [Jobs]
 tags: [jobs, linkedin]
 ---
-These are some factors which are considered when applyign for jobs
+These are some factors which are considered when applying for jobs

 1. Most recent work experience
 2. Domain experience if the field is highly competitive